IT entrepreneur Günther Bonin on his maritime waste collection

-We save up to 70 metric tons of paper thanks to custom-fit boxes for our products.
+We save up to 70 metric tons of paper a year thanks to custom-fit boxes for our products.

 Technology in a made-to-measure suit

-More than 260 voluntary “Green Pioneers” are committed to further improving resource conservation and are driving the transformation to an even more sustainable company from within.
+More than 320 voluntary “Green Pioneers” within Deutsche Telekom in Germany are committed to improving resource conservation and are driving the transformation to an even more sustainable company from within.

 Green Pioneers – our sustainability ambassadors

 Millions of used cell phones lie abandoned in household drawers, no longer being used – a considerable treasure trove of raw materials.
 Up to 100 percent of the materials can be reused – as recycled metals or for energy generation.
 We voluntarily go beyond legal requirements when it comes to reusing or properly recycling used cell phones and other used devices.
 The OTE Group is one of the first companies in Greece to recondition modems and TV decoders.
 Returned devices are given a check, repaired, and returned to use.
 If repair is not possible, the equipment goes to licensed disposal companies.
 In 2021, the Group collected more than 480 000 devices, more than 260 000 of which could be reconditioned for use while 200 000 were recycled.